astrolabsoftware/fink/docs/distribution/introduction.md

 ## How to include your filter in Fink?

 In Fink, the distribution is provided by the broker filtering services.
 A filter is typically a Python routine that selects which alerts need to be sent based on user-defined criteria.
 Criteria are based on the alert entries: position, flux, properties, ...
-You can find what's in alert [here](../science/ztf_alerts.md).
+You can find what is available in ZTF raw alerts [here](../science/ztf_alerts.md), and Fink added values [here](../science/added_values.md).

-First let [us](mailto:peloton@lal.in2p3.fr,emilleishida@gmail.com,anais.moller@clermont.in2p3.fr) know about your interest to access particular part of the stream!
+Let [us](mailto:peloton@lal.in2p3.fr,emilleishida@gmail.com,anais.moller@clermont.in2p3.fr) know about your interest to access particular part of the stream!
 If you already have a working filter, we would be super happy to make the integration within the broker, otherwise we will design it together.
 The procedure is described in the [fink-filters](https://github.com/astrolabsoftware/fink-filters) repository or you can follow the [tutorial](../tutorials/create-filters.md) on creating filters.
 To help the design, you can find what information is available in an alert [here](ztf_alerts.md).
 Keep in mind, the criteria for acceptance are:

 * The filter works ;-)
 * The volume of data to be transferred is tractable on our side.